 Attended by three members of the World VR Forum crew: Salar Shahna, Creative Director and CEO; Maria Guta, Director of programming; and Ellen Kuo, Head of Market Development, the Festival hit a major milestone this year with the addition of the latest high-tech medium in the current digital revolution – Virtual Reality.

-Just across the canal from Lido Island, home base of the Festival, and no more than a minute away by boat there is Lazzaretto Vecchio, an island of the Venetian Lagoon, which used to be the place where the plague infested were sent and isolated back in the 15th – 16th centuries CE.
+Just across the canal from Lido Island, home base of the Festival, and no more than a minute away by boat there is Lazzaretto Vecchio, an island of the Venetian Lagoon, where the plague infested were sent and isolated back in the 15th – 16th centuries CE.
 With little exception, nothing really happened there until this year, when the ruins turned into the home of the newest baby of the Festival – the VR playground.

 Venice VR is the ambitious initiative of Co-Curators of the Venice VR Competition: Michel Reilhac, an independent interactive story architect and Liz Rosenthal, CEO of Power to the Pixel.
 The rumours about this much anticipated event started circulating in the exclusive circles of VR devotees since the beginning of the year when College Cinema Biennale was launching their call for submissions for VR projects.
 Venice VR delighted the lucky crowd from 31 August to 5 September.

 Once the boat arrived on Lazzaretto Vecchio, you found yourself on the little shore that took you straight inside the building.
 The space, an impeccable mix of ruins, wild vegetation and new technology was harmoniously divided into a VR Theatre, the Installations area, the Stand Ups, an indoor space for socializing or for hiding away from the thunderstorms and the interior yard, a cozy place to chill, chat, sip a perfect espresso or to catch some friendly Venetian UV rays, before diving into the next VR experience.